RobotsAndPencils/go-httpsign/README.md

     hs.DisableVerify = true

 Adding the Verify() middleware can make it really annoying to test a local service.
-You can optionally set `DisableVerify` to `true` in order to simplify the Verify() handler such that it looks for the signature header but does not validate its value.
+You can optionally set `DisableVerify` to `true` in order to simplify the Verify() handler such that it always determines the request is valid, regardless wether the signaturate header is valid or even present.

 ### Contributing